Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Step 3.3 – Sprays and Traps (Optional)

-Overall, products such as Ortho Home Defense are effective enough to recommend, but keep in mind there are around 12 species of bed bug, only two of which bear the common label, and you will need to make sure these sprays are formulated to tackle the species you’re dealing with.
+Overall, products such as Ortho Home Defense are effective enough to recommend.
+Keep in mind there are around 12 species of bed bug, only two of which bear the common label.
+You’ll need to make sure these sprays are formulated to tackle the species you’re dealing with.

 On the other hand, you can make a homemade spray.
 This consists of essential oils, garlic, or rubbing alcohol mixed with water.
 Again, remember these sprays tend to be contact killers and will generally only serve as a repellent otherwise.